 The planet remained out of view - lost in the solar glare - for a further three weeks as it continued its Eastward course on the far side of its orbit from the Earth.
 Mars became visible again in the Eastern sky at dawn from late October 2021, when it was first glimpsed from Northern Tropical latitudes.
 This heralded the start of the 2021-23 apparition, which will see Mars reach opposition in Taurus in December 2022.

 [Terms in yellow italics are explained in greater detail in an associated article describing planetary movements in the night sky.]

 Mars Conjunctions with other Planets,

 2020 to 2021

 In the 'When Visible' column, a distinction is made between Dawn/Morning visibility and Dusk/Evening visibility; the terms Dawn/Dusk refer specifically to the twilight period before sunrise/after sunset, whilst the terms Evening/Morning refer to the period after darkness falls/before twilight begins (some conjunctions take place in darkness, others do not, depending upon latitude).
-The 'Con' column shows the constellation in which the planets are positioned at the time of the conjunction.
+The 'Con' column shows the constellation in which the planets were positioned at the time of the conjunction.